While Student Services are operating remotely, The Office of Academic Advisement can be reached via email at firstname.lastname@example.org.

 Students seeking advisement closer to the start of the semester may meet with an advisor based on availability.
 Schedule and location is posted and updated on the Academic Advisement webpage.

 Your advisor will help you to clarify your educational, career and life goals and assist in selecting the most appropriate courses to meet your needs.
-It is important that you come to the advisement session with some ideas about courses that interest you.
+It is important that you have some ideas about courses or subjects that interest you.
 Advisement is most effective when the student and advisor work together.

 You should incorporate at least seven out of the ten SUNY General Education Requirements (GER) into your liberal arts program.
 You can find GER categories by conducting an advance search under "Attribute Types" when searching for classes.